Overview

 Hypokalemia is associated with alkalosis; this is observed in several segments along the nephron.
 It affects transporters in various ways such that hydrogen secretion and/or bicarbonate reabsorption are increased.
 Both lead to alkalosis.

-The role of the DCT is sodium chloride and water reabsorption and potassium balance.
+The role of the DCT is sodium chloride and water reabsorption.

 NCC cotransports sodium and chloride from the filtrate; sodium is reabsorbed by the sodium-potassium pump and chloride diffuses to the interstitium though ClC channels.